GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 });
 ```

-This prioritization is critical to remember, as it means that this command allows you to bypass the command queue, which i.e. the gtag API is subject to.
-So, if you want to use Consent Mode in conjunction with GTM, I can highly recommend using a GTM template utilizing the respective Sandbox APIs.
+This prioritization is critical to remember, as this command allows you to bypass the command queue, which, i.e., the gtag API is subject to.
+So, if you want to use Consent Mode with GTM, I recommend using a GTM template utilizing the respective Sandbox APIs.

 Including optional parameters like `wait_for_update` and region offers additional flexibility, allowing for fine-tuned control based on specific timing needs and geographic considerations.
 These parameters are optional and work as described for the gtag API.